 Waiting for a cluster to launch is painful.
 Since it’s something we are frequently doing as part of our day job – we wanted to make this as fast as possible – for our own sake (never mind the users).
 Some points are worth mentioning here:

 - Our clusters are launched using fully configured AMIs.
 No software installation during startup minimizes boot time

 - We started off by using instance store AMIs – but then quickly switched to EBS images.
 The latter boot substantially faster

 - The first versions of our cluster management software booted the master and then the slave nodes (because the slaves depended on the master IP address).
 Subsequently, we figured out a way to boot them in parallel – and this also led to significant savings.

 - Finally, we looked closely at the Linux boot latency and eliminated some unnecessary services, and parallelized the initialization of some daemons.

 All these things resulted in fast (~90s) and predictable cluster launch times.

 Many areas of work remain.
 One aspect is allowing greater inter-mixing of spot and regular instances.
 Optimizing for cost in AWS is a fascinating area – and we have just scratched the surface.
 While we have started off by providing Hadoop clusters exclusive to each customer – we may at some point look at a shared Hadoop cluster for jobs/queries that run trusted/secure code.

 Our auto-scaling strategies require a lot of fine-tuning.
-In particular – while we have tackled the problem of sizing the cluster to respond the requirements of the queries – we have not tackled the inverse problem – configuring the queries to work optimally within the potential hardware resources available.
+In particular – while we have tackled the problem of sizing the cluster to respond to the requirements of the queries – we have not tackled the inverse problem – of configuring the queries to work optimally within the potential hardware resources available.